grace-notes/website/contents/topics/heresy.md

 ---
 title: "Heresy and Apostasy"
 pdf: "heresy.pdf"
-description: "Heresy and Apostasy - [PDF] Definitions, and the Biblical solution to the problem of apostasy in the local church."
+description: "Heresy and Apostasy -  Definitions, and the Biblical solution to the problem of apostasy in the local church."
 template: lesson.jade
 ---